astroumd/lmtoy/examples/lmtoy_reduce.md

 present.
 N=3 could be a good value, with N=2 this will fill in the odd NaN bands with otf_select=1.

+### extent:  half size of the box

+This parameter is defaulted to 0, but for maps that are not square (e.g. M51) there is a bug in the code that can make the map go off the grid.
+Best is to choose a square map of the largest dimension.
+For M51 the map is 400 x 600 arcsec, so best is to use extent=600 in this case.
+The role of the Xstep/Ystep is not clear here, since it is 1 and 0.5.

+NOTE: The fact that the mapsize if 2*extent is found confusing for users.
+We should redefine this parameter.

 ### pix_list:  list of pixels to keep

 The same keyword as the process script, which within the pipeline is used